 The “before” picture is below.
 It’s pretty gory.
 The “cut” or whatever it’s called was bigger than his mouth.
 If you don’t like gore, don’t scroll down.
 Or, if you are eating, come back later.

-Overall, we had a good experience at the emergency room (no need to file a medical negligence claim :p).
+Overall, we had a good experience at the emergency room.
 The doctor and nurses were awesome.
 William was scared more than he was in pain… and the anticipation of stitches and staples built up after three hours of waiting.
 Poor kid

 I was reminded of my accident when I was new to my job search.
 I cut my hand and was going into shock.
 I was more worried about how to pay for an ER visit than anything else.
 I had no income, no insurance, and was looking at paying at least hundreds of dollars just to get stitched up.
 I went all DIY and tried superglue, which turns out to have been a great alternative.